 - Colour Filter – Most advanced search engines (like top stock photo sites have) include a colour filter that lets you visualize images with only the tones you select from a palette.
 This is very useful when you’ve already defined which colours to use in your design.

 - Free Test Edit – Most stock photo websites let you download a comp image –a watermarked, lower-resolution version of a photo that you can use as a sample– free of charge.
-This comp image is very editable, so most creatives take advantage of this to test how well would an image fit into their designs before actually spending money in licensing it.
+This comp image is very editable, so most creatives take advantage of this to test how well would an image fits into their designs before actually spending money on licensing it.
 What’s even better is that since a while the best stock photo providers offer integrations with popular image editing software and/or their own web-based, simple image editors.
 And these allow you to test edit any image, and upon deciding to license all your changes will be applied to the final, high-res photo automatically!
 Adobe Stock is the most noticeable for this (as their whole library is accessible from Creative Cloud applications) but Shutterstock, iStock and Depositphotos have similar functionality and plugins available too.

 Take your Visual Marketing to Town with High-Quality Stock Photos